Eskaleut languages

-The Eskaleut language family is divided into two branches: the Eskimoan languages and the Aleut language.
+The Eskaleut language family is divided into two branches: Eskimoan and Aleut.
 The Aleut branch consists of a single language, Aleut, spoken in the Aleutian Islands and the Pribilof Islands.
 Aleut is divided into several dialects.
 The Eskimoan languages are divided into two branches: the Yupik languages, spoken in western and southwestern Alaska and in Chukotka, and the Inuit languages, spoken in northern Alaska, Canada and Greenland.
-Inuit languages, which cover a huge range of territory, are divided into several varieties.
+Inuit languages are divided into several varieties.
 Neighbouring varieties are quite similar, although those at the farthest distances from the centre in the Diomede Islands and East Greenland are quite divergent.

 The proper place of one language, Sirenik, within the Eskimoan family has not been settled.
 While some linguists list it as a branch of Yupik, others list it as a separate branch of the Eskimoan family, alongside the Yupik and Inuit languages.

 History

+The Eskaleut languages are among the native languages of the Americas.
+They are not demonstrably related to the other language families of North America and are believed to represent a separate, and the last, prehistoric migration of people from Asia.

-The Alaska Native Language Center believes that the common ancestral language of the Eskimoan languages and of Aleut divided into the Eskimoan and Aleut branches at least 4,000 years ago.
+The Alaska Native Language Center believes that the ancestral Eskaleut language divided into the Eskimoan and Aleut branches at least 4,000 years ago.
 The Eskimoan language family split into the Yupik and Inuit branches around 1,000 years ago.

-The Eskaleut languages are among the native languages of the Americas.
-This is a geographical category, not a genealogical one.
-The Eskaleut languages are not demonstrably related to the other language families of North America and are believed to represent a separate, and the last, prehistoric migration of people from Asia.
+More recent classifications find a third branch, Old Sirenik.

 Alexander Vovin (2015) notes that northern Tungusic languages, which are spoken in eastern Siberia and northeastern China, have Eskaleut loanwords that are not found in Southern Tungusic, implying that Eskaleut was once much more widely spoken in eastern Siberia.
 Vovin (2015) estimates that the Eskaleut loanwords in Northern Tungusic had been borrowed no more than 2,000 years ago, which was when Tungusic was spreading northwards from its homeland in the middle reaches of the Amur River.
-Vovin (2015) considers the homeland (Urheimat) of Proto-Eskaleut to be in Siberia rather than in Alaska.
+Vovin (2015) concludes that the homeland (Urheimat) of Proto-Eskaleut was in Siberia rather than in Alaska.